 The Best Products For Unruly Hair

 Like an out of control teenager, unruly hair needs a bit of discipline to get it on the straight (or curly) and narrow again.
 “Cream- and oil-based products help put moisture back in while also reducing frizz and flyaway hair, which is common for those with this hair type,” says Warwicker.

-“A hairdryer and a vent brush will help to control unruly hair by smoothing the cuticle, allowing the hair to lay flat while minimising messiness.”
+“A hairdryer and a vent brush will help to control unruly hair by smoothing the cuticle, allowing the hair to lay flat while minimizing messiness.”
 Consider your follicles told.

 The Best Haircuts For Thinning Hair